Penelope: Role in the Odyssey

+Italian philosophy historian Giulia Sissa offers the perspective that Penelope entertained or even enjoyed the attention of her suitors.
+Sissa discusses how Penelope gives her suitors the opportunity to demonstrate themselves as the best candidate for her attention:

 Penelope innovates.
 And she does so because she responds in the same register to the desires of the men who have been awaiting her verdict for three years.
 This is an erotic desire to which she reacts, first, with seductive wiles of messages and promises, and then by inviting them to demonstrate their excellence, not in terms of wealth and social prestige, but in terms of something extremely personal and physical.
 In order to please Penelope, they have to be on par with Ulysses in showing the might of their bodies.

+Among the four surviving statues of Penelope, this is the oldest dating back to the 5th century BC, crafted 300 years after Homer composed The Odyssey.
+Discovered in Persepolis and housed at National Museum of Iran, the other three are kept at Vatican Museum and Capitoline Museum in Rome.

 She is ambivalent, variously asking Artemis to kill her and apparently considering marrying one of the suitors.
 When the disguised Odysseus returns, she announces in her long interview with him that whoever can string Odysseus's rigid bow and shoot an arrow through twelve axe heads may have her hand.
 "For the plot of the Odyssey, of course, her decision is the turning point, the move that makes possible the long-predicted triumph of the returning hero".

 There is debate as to whether Penelope knows that it is Odysseus.
 Penelope and the suitors know that Odysseus (were he in fact present) would easily surpass them all in any test of masculine skill, so she may have started the contest as an opportunity for him to reveal his identity.
 On the other hand, because Odysseus seems to be the only person (except, perhaps, Telemachus) who can actually use the bow, she could just be further delaying her marriage to one of the suitors.